serverlessworkflow/specification/specification/README.md

 thus allowing clear focus on business requirements in functions.
 - Greatly reduce the amount of code developers have to write, maintain, and test.
 - Reduce the amount of time and effort to make changes/updates in large serverless applications.
-- Allow for declarative and reusable markup to defined service orchestration.
+- Allow for declarative and reusable markup to define service orchestration.

-Many different workflow implementations (both proprietary and open-source) exist today, each with it's own set of features and capabilities.
-When picking a current implementations, it is very difficult to later on switch to a different one without investing a lot of time, and effort.
+Many different workflow implementations (both proprietary and open-source) exist today, each with its own set of features and capabilities.
+When picking a current implementation, it is very difficult later on to switch to a different one without investing a lot of time, and effort.

 Serverless Workflow is a CNCF specification that defines a declarative model for workflows